WuCandice/A-Comparative-Analysis-of-Sub-Saharan-Africa-and-Western-Europe/README.md

 <img width="782" alt="Screenshot 2023-07-30 at 02 49 43" src="https://github.com/WuCandice/A-Comparative-Analysis-of-Sub-Saharan-Africa-and-Western-Europe/assets/127648422/cb73e74a-c802-4fb9-b2da-c395b63a16b5"></p>

 Here are three recommendations for United Nations leaders based on the information provided:</p>
-Prioritize improving life expectancy in Sub-Saharan Africa: One of the factors that can influence happiness levels is healthy life expectancy.
+- **Prioritize improving life expectancy in Sub-Saharan Africa**:</p>
+  One of the factors that can influence happiness levels is healthy life expectancy.
 Thus, leaders should prioritize improving access to healthcare, increasing awareness of healthy lifestyles, and investing in disease prevention and treatment programs.</p>
-Improve social support in Sub-Saharan Africa: Social support is a crucial factor in promoting happiness, and leaders should prioritize efforts to enhance social support systems in Sub-Saharan Africa.
+- **Improve social support in Sub-Saharan Africa**:</p>
+Social support is a crucial factor in promoting happiness, and leaders should prioritize efforts to enhance social support systems in Sub-Saharan Africa.
 This could include initiatives such as enhancing social safety nets, strengthening social protection systems, encouraging family and community support, and promoting mental health awareness and support services.</p>
-Combat corruption in Sub-Saharan Africa: Corruption is a major obstacle to happiness and development in Sub-Saharan Africa.
+-**Combat corruption in Sub-Saharan Africa**:</p>
+  Corruption is a major obstacle to happiness and development in Sub-Saharan Africa.
 Leaders should prioritize efforts to combat corruption by strengthening anti-corruption laws, improving transparency and accountability in government and business, promoting public awareness and education on the negative impacts of corruption, and supporting civil society and media efforts to expose and deter corruption.</p>

 I hope this presentation will contribute to the ongoing efforts to enhance human development and promote happiness worldwide.
 Thank you for your reading.